glowkeeper/P3D/docs/labs/week3Session1.md

 Open [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html), create a new project and choose the 3D Sample Scene (HDRP) template (naming the project however you choose) - this is Unity's [High Definition Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@14.0/manual/index.html).

 The sample creates a scene that demonstrates some of the capabilities of HDRP.
 It also loads a  first person controller, which you can use to examine the scene when you press _Play_.
 Additionally, the project loads a tutorial that explains many of the features of HDRP - it will be worthwhile you taking the time to go through that, as it introduces concepts such as [Volumes](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@7.1/manual/Volumes.html) and [Decals](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@14.0/manual/Decal.html).
 It also explores lighting in great detail and even demonstrates [shader graphs](https://unity.com/features/shader-graph).
-These are all concepts that you might find useful for producing fantastic coursework.
+These are all things that you might find useful for producing fantastic coursework.

 After exploring the sample scene, create a new scene by selecting _File_, _New Scene_ and select _Basic Outdoors (HDRP)_.
 Open the lighting settings, and in the _Scene_ tab, change the _Lighting Settings Asset_ to _LightingSettings2Medium_, and select _Auto Generate_.
 In the _Baked Lightmaps_ tab, unset the _Auto Generate_ checkbox and set the _Lighting Data Asset_ to _Lighting Data_ and _Generate Lighting_ - you will need to revisit this page and _Generate Lighting_ whenever you make substantial changes.
 Do not worry too much about the settings of the main camera in the _Inspector_ - this is intended to be an outdoor scene, so the _Sky_ background type is just fine.
 Besides, later, you are going to use a first-person controller that employs a [Cinamachine](https://unity.com/unity/features/editor/art-and-design/cinemachine) camera that tracks the main camera, and if you want to change some settings, you should change them there, instead.